 Let's look at an actual case:

-- Days on market (staged): 28 vs. estimated 75 days unstaged
+- Days on market (staged): under a month, versus an estimated two and a half months unstaged

-This is a real case from autumn 2025.
+This is a real case of ours from the recent past — to protect the client's identity, we withhold the exact district, timing, and figures, giving only rounded orders of magnitude.
 It isn't unusual: across our portfolio, the net price advantage ranges from 1.6% to 3.2%, typically covering the full staging cost 4–10 times over.

 What staging cannot fix